Telephone Cold Calling? Afraid?

 Cold calling works!
 You WILL get meetings with qualified prospects.

-These potential customers have already bought you before you meet them, so there is already a solid base of rapport to build on.
+These potential customers have already bought in to you before you meet them, so there is already a solid base of rapport to build on.

 In my experience your cold called customers are your most enduring and loyal.